RWTH-HPC/sx-aurora-offloading/docs/internal/codegen.md

 The `FindTargetCodeVisitor` in `Visitors.{h,cpp}` is used for that.

 !!! warning
-    This does not apply the type declarations and there is no guaranty that all functions used in the target region are declared in `#!c #pragma omp declare target`
+    This does not apply the type declarations and there is no guaranty that all functions used in the target region are declared in `#!c #pragma omp declare target`.

 To solve the issue we search all target regions, declared functions and variables to additional types, functions, and variables.
 This is done by the `DiscoverTypesInDeclVisitor` and `DiscoverFunctionsInDeclVisitor`.